Did you know?

 One of the three battalions formed on the island of Rab on 11 September 1943 by survivors of the Italian concentration camp in Kampor, one was composed entirely of Jews, the first Jewish unit in occupied Europe.

 Over one hundred Croats have received a medal and been declared Righteous among the Nations by the state of Israel, for saving Jews during the Holocaust.

 Hum in Istria is the smallest town in the world.
-This fortress town, partly enclosed by defence walls, and partly by conjoined house walls, and which is entered by a town gate, has 30 residents according to the 2011 census.
+This fortress town, partly enclosed by defence walls, and partly by conjoined house walls, and which is entered by a town gate, has 52 residents according to the 2021 census (30 residents in 2011).